MaxAggedon/Excel-Add-in-JavaScript-CommunicationBetweenAddIns/README.md

 ##Troubleshooting

-If the plug-inplug-in fails to install, ensure that the  SourceLocation element in the CommunicationBetweenPlugInsContent.xml and CommunicationBetweenPlugInsTaskPane.xml files has the correct URL value for the DefaultValue attribute.
+If the add-in fails to install, ensure that the  SourceLocation element in the CommunicationBetweenAddInsContent.xml and CommunicationBetweenAddInsTaskPane.xml files has the correct URL value for the DefaultValue attribute.

 <a name="questions"></a>
 ##Questions and comments##